jglim/gunbound-server/README.md

     - However when this occurs, the client shows an invisible tank in the lobby, and defaults to Armor in game.
     - The dragon/knight assets are present in the client
     - How can the intended behavior be restored?
+    - Use the command `/tankset 14` or `/tankset 15` after joining a room to reproduce this bug
 - Set start position
     - When a game starts, players are randomly assigned in-game positions
     - The data should be read off `*_stage_pos.txt` and slots are picked based on the map